arghanath007/Data-Science/Data Analyst/data_analyst.md

 > Someone who collects, transforms and organizes data in order to help make informed decisions.
 >Data Analyst answers to existing questions by creating insights from data sources.

+## Important Points to Remember as a Data Analyst

+1. Group up the measures in a separate table.
+2. Understanding the **Calculate** function in DAX is very important.
+3. We can also create additional columns in the data using DAX.
+4. Keep the most important insights at the **top left corner** of the report as most of the people read from left to right.
+Do the opposite if you are in a country where people read from right to left.
+5. A good insights report should enable the people(Stakeholders, Co-founder, CEO, HR, etc.) to ask more why's on the Top KPIs.
+6. Copy and paste the visuals and alter them to boost the productivity.

+* **MVP** -> Minimum Viable Product

 ## Data Science

 > Creating new ways of modelling and understanding the unknown by using raw data.